 - Decision Making – they should keenly observe the requirements of the business and make decisions that favor the business objectives.

-HRBP is the personification of an indomitable spirit who’s willing to take risks for the company’s growth and stand by his/her decisions.
+HRBP is the personification of an indomitable spirit who’s willing to take risks for the ’s growth and stand by his/her decisions.
 Agility must run in their blood, which will make it easier for them to proceed to new tasks and learn through their ongoing experiences.

 The Difference Between an HR Manager and an HR Business Partner